trout314/Discrete-Differential-Geometry/README.md

 # Discrete-Differential-Geometry

 Work in progress.
 Symbolic math package for discrete differential geometry computations.
+The current focus is on efficient sampling of the space of combinatorial *n*-manifold triagulations with large numbers of *n*-simplices.

 Some goals:

 - [x] abstract simplicial complex type
 - [x] combinatorial *n*-manifold type
+    - [ ] generate 2-manifolds (surfaces)
+    - [ ] generate 3-manifolds from surfaces
 - [x] algorithms for simplicial complexes
     - [x] list connected components
     - [x] test for orientability